Huelife/Fruits_Vegetables_Info_OOP/README.md

 2) Download all files.
 3) Run 'choice.py'.
 4) Follow the prompt choosing between fruits and vegetables.
+5) Choosing fruits opens 'fruits_oop.py'.
+6) Choosing vegetables opens 'vegetables_oop.py'.
-5) Follow the next prompts to choose the color and name of the item.
+7) Follow the next prompts to choose the color and name of the item.